 Our priority is to ensure the well-being of our customers and colleagues, whilst supporting your motoring needs safely.
 You will find our latest response to coronavirus outlined below.
 We would encourage you to contact us if there is anything you want to discuss.
 Take care and stay safe.

-Our SDM showrooms are currently closed.
-This means our new and used car sales areas are not currently open for physical visits, however, our sales teams are working digitally, and will be able to talk to you by phone and email or by request we can also arrange a video chat.
-They can even send you videos of our product range, to make sure we still meet your needs almost as well as if you were physically with us.
+Our SDM showrooms are currently open.
+This means our new and used car sales areas are open for physical visits, however, by appointment only.
+If you don't wish to visit us in person, our sales teams can also talk to you by phone and email or by request we can also arrange a video chat.
+They can even send you videos of our product range, to make sure we still meet any of your needs.
 Our range of new and used car offers are available to view on our website by clicking here

 Our SDM service departments and Accident Repair Centre will continue to operate as normal within the social distancing guidelines we have had in place for many months.
 Our workshops remain fully operational for servicing, MOT and repairs.